hashicorp/vault/website/source/guides/identity/policy-templating.html.md

 - [Identity Secrets Engine](/docs/secrets/identity/index.html)
 - [Identity: Entities and Groups](/guides/identity/identity.html)

 ## Estimated Time to Complete

 10 minutes

 ## Challenge

-The only way to specify non-static paths in ACL policies was to use globs (`*`) at the end of its paths.
+The only way to specify non-static paths in ACL policies was to use globs (`*`) at the end of paths.

 ```hcl
 path "transit/keys/*" {